 Many Students take our Political Thought or Constitutional Law courses to sharpen their critical thinking skills.
 Students interested in foreign affairs and international business are likely to find out Comparative Governments course of special interest, just as students interested in either Philosophy or History are likely to find our courses in Political Thought particularly appropriate.

-Over the past decade the department has distinguished itself by its Elections courses offered in even-numbered years, its honor symposium offered last in Fall of 2000 and its internship program offered every semester, including summer.
+Over the past decade the department has distinguished itself by its Elections courses offered in even-numbered years and its internship program offered every semester, including summer.
 The Cooperative Education Program, our internship offering, has placed students interested in politics in state legislative offices working as aids, in local US Congressional offices working as researchers, in various electoral campaigns from presidential to aldermanic and in a wide variety of other political settings.